 - A. County will conduct periodic audits of Contractor files to ensure appropriate clinical documentation, high quality service provision and compliance with applicable federal, state and county regulations. - B. Such audits may result in requirements for Contractor to reimburse County for services previously paid in the following circumstances: - I. Identification of Fraud, Waste or Abuse as defined in federal regulation. - a.
 Fraud and abuse are defined in C.F.R.
 Title 42, § 455.2 and W&I Code, section 14107.11, subdivision (d). - b.
-Definitions for "fraud," "waste," and "abuse" can also be found in the Medicare Managed Care Manual available at Fraud, Waste, and Abuse Toolkit-Health Care Fraud and Program Integrity: An Overview for Providers Booklet (cms.gov)
+Definitions for "fraud," "waste," and "abuse" can also be found in the Medicare Managed Care

-Overpayment of Contractor by County due to errors in claiming or documentation.
-Other reasons specified in the SMHS Reasons for Recoupment document released

-'''

-annually by DHCS and posted on the DHCS BHIN website.

-'''

-C. Contractor shall reimburse County for all overpayments identified by Contractor, County, and/or state or federal oversight agencies as an audit exception within the timeframes required by law or Country or state or federal agency.
+Manual available at: - www.cms.gov/Regulation-and-Guidance/Guidance/Manuals/Downloads/mc86c21.pdf - II.
+Overpayment of Contractor by County due to errors in claiming or documentation. - III.
+Other reasons specified in the SMHS Reasons for Recoupment document released annually by DHCS and posted on the DHCS BHIN website. - C. Contractor shall reimburse County for all overpayments identified by Contractor, County, and/or state or federal oversight agencies as an audit exception within the timeframes required by law or Country or state or federal agency.